Mother charged in shooting death of 12-year-old daughter in Montgomery County: DA

-UPPER PROVIDENCE TWP., Pennsylvania (WPVI) -- A mother has been charged in connection to the fatal shooting of her daughter by her son inside a Montgomery County, authorities said.
+UPPER PROVIDENCE TWP., Pennsylvania (WPVI) -- A mother has been charged in connection to the fatal shooting of her daughter by her son inside a Montgomery County home, authorities said.

 The district attorney's office said Daisy Vasquez, 31, is facing third-degree felony charges of Endangering Welfare of Children, Possession of a Firearm by a Minor-Responsibility of Adult, and other related charges.